 It’s been a lot of fun creating Flocknote, and we’ve learned a lot in the process of working with so many great churches.
 Here are eight things that any organization can implement almost immediately to improve communication.
 Hope you find them helpful!

 3) Have an up-to-date web presence – This means everywhere you’re on the web.
 Your website, Facebook, Twitter, whatever.
 When people visit your website or Facebook page, they are wanting to communicate with you.
 They are wanting to build a relationship with you.
-If they get to your website and can’t find up-to-date info, it’s a missed opportunity.
-And if they find out-dated info, it communicates to them that there must not be anything going on here.
+If they get to your website and find outdated info, it’s not only a missed opportunity but it communicates to them that there must not be anything going on here.
 And they move on.

 4) Don’t waste opportunities to connect – When somebody visits your website (or your church for that matter), what are you doing to continue the relationship?
 Don’t let them leave without connecting.
 Get some information from them.
 Give them an action item.
 Something to do.
 An event to attend.
 A way to take a next step in their faith walk.
-Get them on your emailing list and immediately plugged in to your active ministries (something Flocknote is made to do).
+Get their cell phone number or onto your emailing list and immediately plugged in to your active ministries (something Flocknote is made to do).
 Don’t waste an opportunity to connect.

-5) Use a proper emailing service – The #1 (and easiest) way to keep your members up to date this day and age is through email.
-Almost everyone uses it.
+5) Use a proper emailing service – The #1 (and easiest) way to keep your members up to date this day and age is through email (and text messaging…but we’ll get to that next!).
+Almost everyone uses email.
 It’s cheap, fast and easy.
-But it’s a good idea to use a proper emailing service if you’re sending large amounts of email.
+And it gets very good open rates IF you’re using it well.
+But you also need to use a proper emailing service if you’re sending large amounts of email.
 It will improve deliverability (i.e. avoid spam filters), keep your own web server off of blacklists, make sure you’re legally compliant (like giving people easy, immediate ways to subscribe and unsubscribe), make your newsletters beautiful and – if you use Flocknote – empower all of your ministry leaders to manage their distribution lists as a team and communicate professionally and effectively.
-How are you continuing your relationship in between Sundays?
-This is one of the easiest and essential ways you can expand and bolster your social network.
-It’s more than worth the costs, too.

-6) Consider your audience – Too many churches get caught only listening and catering to the vocal minority or the already engaged.
+7) Consider your audience – Too many churches get caught only listening and catering to the vocal minority or the already-engaged.
 So they shouldn’t be surprised when they don’t seem to reach anyone else.
-If you want to engage the unengaged, you need to consider that particular audience.
+If you want to engage the disengaged, you need to consider that particular audience.
 Don’t just say things that are interesting to you.
 Say things that are interesting to them and in a way that they will understand and be intrigued.

 We are not afraid.
 And we have the most important message to communicate in the entire world.
 Let’s help each other do it better!